openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

 .. code-block:: bash

-  IMAGE_ID=$(openstack image show cirros-snapshot -f value -c id) glance image-import $IMAGE_ID --stores default_backend --import-method copy-image
+  IMAGE_ID=$(openstack image show cirros-snapshot -f value -c id) glance image-import $IMAGE_ID --stores central --import-method copy-image

 After the above is run the output of `openstack image show
-$IMAGE_ID -f value -c properties` should contain a JSON data structure whose key called `stores` should looke like "dcn0,default_backend" as the image will also exist in the "default_backend" which stores its data on the central Ceph cluster.
+$IMAGE_ID -f value -c properties` should contain a JSON data structure whose key called `stores` should looke like "dcn0,central" as the image will also exist in the "central" backend which stores its data on the central Ceph cluster.
 The same image at the Central site may then be copied to other DCN sites, booted in the vms or volumes pool, and snapshotted so that the same process may repeat.